Tech-A/Tech-A/README.md

 - Currently exploring **React**, **Typescript**, and **Java**
 - Always learning and improving my skills
 - Ask me about coding, hackathons, or tech in general!
-- How to reach me: abbeypmz@gmail.com
+- How to reach me: abbeypmz@gmail.com or visit my website: abbeymartinez.com

 ---